 Thursday, September 23, 2021

-Careful with that initializer
+Careful with that initializer_list

 The other day I used some test coding and created a vector with some points like the following: